 From ancient Greece to 1920s Harlem, LGBTQ people have made history with their chaotic and compassionate romances.
-After recently profiling 16 legendary queer couples, we present our second installment in this series:
+After profiling these 17 legendary queer couples, we present our second installment in this series.

 One of the most iconic bisexual women in history had an iconic love story to match.
 While married to fellow artist Diego Rivera, Kahlo was openly bi and had several extramarital affairs.
 Her lovers included yonic painter Georgia O’Keeffe plus actresses Dolores del Río and Paulette Goddard.
 But it was dancer and international sensation Josephine Baker who won her heart.

 Baker’s son has confirmed that she had several affairs with women.
 Fellow performer Maude Russell once said, “Lesbians weren't well accepted in show business — they were called bull dykers.
 I guess we were bisexual, is what you would call us today.”
 Her known lovers include Bessie Allison, Clara Smith, and Colette.

 After separating from Rivera in 1939, Kahlo traveled to Paris for an exhibition of her paintings.
 It’s rumored that there she met Baker at a nightclub.
 The two, who had both suffered multiple miscarriages, sought unusual ways to become mothers.
 Kahlo would portray her unborn child through her art, while Baker adopted 12 children.
 The two artists were politically engaged and outspoken activists; Kahlo offered refuge to ousted Soviet leader Leon Trotsky, and Baker became a French spy during World War II and also fought for black civil rights.